 Current World No.2 and 2020 Tokyo Olympic gold medalist Nelly Korda is the reigning champion.
 Korda was only 20 years old when she first won the Taiwan Swinging Skirts LPGA.
 She again won the tournament the following year and is, therefore, the defending champion.
 Lydia Ko is also a former Taiwan Swinging Skirts LPGA champion, having won it in 2015 at age 18.

 Location: Omitama, Japan

 The golf tournament is the last of the Asian rounds on the LPGA calendar before it returns to the US.
 It is co-sanctioned by both LPGA and Japan Ladies Professional Golfers’ Association (JLPGA).

 The tournament was first held in 1973.
 The LPGA did not include the tournament in its calendar in 2020 and 2021 due to the pandemic.
 On both occasions, the Toto Japan Classic was held as a JLPGA-sanctioned tour only.
 It returned as part of the LPGA in 2022 when the tournament was won by Gemma Dryburgh of Scotland.

 The 2023 edition is to be held at the Minori course of the Taiheiyo Club in Omitama of Ibaraki Prefecture.
 The course has a par of 72, and the total prize fund of the tournament will be USD 2 million (SGD 2,655,850).

 This article first appeared here.

-(Hero image credits: Taiheiyo Club; Feature image: The DGC Open/@TheDGCOpen/Twitter)
+(Hero image credits: Taiheiyo Club; Feature image credits: The DGC Open/@TheDGCOpen/Twitter)